 - the narrowing of the spinal canal, or spinal stenosis

 These changes can affect the nerves, leading to pain, weakness, and numbness.

 Signs and symptoms

-When the vertebrae have less padding between them the whole spine becomes less stable.
-The body tries to cope with this by building osteophytes, also called bone spurs.
-Bone spurs are small bony projections that develop along the edge of bones.
-These projections can press against the spinal cord or spinal nerve roots, which undermine nerve function and cause pain.
+To compensate, the body builds osteophytes, or bone spurs, small bony projections that develop along the edge of bones.
+These projections can press against the spinal cord or spinal nerve roots.
+They can undermine nerve function and cause pain.